Amberrimell/TeamSupremeProfile/teamsupremeprofile.md

 **Amber Rimell**

-My name is Amber Rimell (S3775604), and I am currently undertaking a Bachelor of IT part-time.
-I intend to further my studies after this and get a Masters degree.
+My name is Amber Rimell (S3775604) and I am a member of Team Supreme.
 I am a Kiwi, though I’ve been in Australia since I was 10.
 I have a 1.5 year old daughter.
 I like baking and video games.
 I have a love for computers, Playstations and all things tech.
 I aspire to work as a Senior Gameplay Programmer.
-I don’t have much IT experience other than working in administration roles, using Microsoft Office frequently, and using other softwares such as MYOB.
-I have always been the go-to girl for fixing computer problems, though I have no professional background.
+I don’t have much IT experience other than working in administration roles, using Microsoft Office frequently, and using other softwares such as MYOB, though I have always been the go-to girl for fixing computer problems.

 **Vu Tran**